emanuele-toma/PiggyPocket/README.md

 To install PiggyPocket in your local environment, follow these steps:

+### Manual Installation

-1. Clone the PiggyPocket repository from GitHub: `git clone https://github.com/yourname/piggypocket.git`
+1. Clone the PiggyPocket repository from GitHub: `git clone git@github.com:emanuele-toma/PiggyPocket.git`
 2. Navigate to the project folder: `cd piggypocket`
 3. Install dependencies: `npm install`
 4. Configure environment variables: